-1. each author must have made a substantial and valuable contribution to the work;
+(1) each author must have made a substantial and valuable contribution to the work;

-2. each author must have intended that [his] [or] [her] contribution be merged into inseparable or interdependent parts of a unitary whole; and
+(2) each author must have intended that [his] [her] [other pronoun] contribution be merged into inseparable or interdependent parts of a unitary whole; and

-3. each author must have contributed material to the joint work which could have been independently copyrighted.
+(3) each author must have contributed material to the joint work which could have been independently copyrighted.

 Each author of a joint work shares an undivided interest in the entire joint work.
 A copyright owner in a joint work may enforce the right to exclude others in an action for copyright infringement.